Table of Contents

 - Clomid is given during the first part of the cycle

-- Spironolactone is to reduce the increased androgens effect and eflornithine to reduce facial hair.
+- Spironolactone is to reduce the increased androgen effect and eflornithine is to reduce facial hair.
 Flutamide decreases hirsutism.

 - Liraglutide has proven its effectiveness in reducing the waist and weight among others.